tomography/tomoscan/docs/source/example_application.rst

     - Number of flat fields to collect
   * - $(P)$(R)FlatFieldMode
     - mbbo
     - When to collect flat fields.
-Choices are 'Start', 'End', 'Both', 'None'.
+Choices are 'Start', 'End', 'Both', 'NoneChoices'.
   * - $(P)$(R)FlatFieldAxis
     - mbbo
     - Axis to move when collecting flat fields.
 Choices are 'X', 'Y', and 'Both'.